Back to California

 Plain English Breakdown

-The official source material does not provide information on whether there are any exceptions for small training programs under $2,500 that teach commercial driving skills.
+The official source material does not provide information on enforcement mechanisms or exceptions for small driving schools with low tuition fees.

-California Private Postsecondary Education Act: Exemptions for Commercial Driving Licenses
+California Private Postsecondary Education Act of 2009: Exemptions for Commercial Driving Licenses

 What This Bill Does